The Proposed Adams Morgan Hotel,

 The Kalorama Citizens Association suggested various conditions for approval, all of which were ignored by the Zoning Commission.
 Directly impacted residents living on Champlain Street and represented as a party called the Champlain Street Neighbors submitted twenty pages of analysis and sixty pages of attachments all of which received two minutes of review and dismissed entirely by Zoning Commissioners.

-Chairman Anthony Hood finished his quick evaluation of opposition documents proclaiming, "This has come a long way... everyone was accommodated... everything was vetted...
+Zoning Chairman Anthony Hood finished his quick evaluation of opposition documents proclaiming, "This has come a long way... everyone was accommodated... everything was vetted...
 I am ready to move forward with this case." (http://tinyclip.tv/32282e97)

-May, one of two Federal appointees on the Commission, went further to highlight how the Champlain Street Neighbors and small businesses along Columbia might get hurt, "The mere truth of it is that there may be some effects on some folks they regard as quite negative but in the long run it will be a superb project for the neighborhood."
+In a most conclusory manner, Zoning Commissioner Peter May, one of two Federal appointees on the Commission, highlighted how the Champlain Street Neighbors and small businesses along Columbia might get hurt, "The mere truth of it is that there may be some effects on some folks they regard as quite negative but in the long run it will be a superb project for the neighborhood."

 These "negative" effects are those brought to light by the most directly impacted residents living on the same block as the proposed hotel site -- like rising rents, commercial gentrification, noise, pollution, traffic, two-years of construction, pedestrian safety, and bringing the 18th street party further into the residential neighborhood, among other concerns.